 SUNY Plattsburgh’s Department of Computer Science and School of Business and Economics are located in Au Sable Hall, which houses faculty offices as well as specialized classrooms, accounting and trading labs, computer labs, conference rooms, study areas, and a student commons.
 Videoconferencing is available in two classrooms that allows faculty to connect classes taught in Au Sable and at the SUNY Plattsburgh branch campus at Queensbury.
 The newest building on campus has been designed to meet Leadership in Energy and Environmental Design (LEED) standards.

 Beaumont Hall houses faculty offices, classrooms and laboratories and Sponsored Research and Programs throughout the three-story complex.
-During temporary renovations, services have been relocated to other locations.
-Consult the online directory for current information.

 Canada House, located next to Redcay Hall, serves as the home for the Center for the Study of Canada, which supports the most comprehensive undergraduate Canadian studies program in the United States, and the Institute on Québec Studies.
 Canada House also serves as a teacher resource center and hosts a number of visiting Canadian scholars, politicians and notable guests every year.
 A growing collection of Canadian art is on display.

 Champlain Valley Hall